deepakhj/cadent/README.md

 backend accumulators (in the same fashion that Statsd Proxy -> Statsd and Carbon Relay -> Carbon Aggregator).

-It's easy to do this in one "instance" of this item where one creates a "loop back" to itself, but on a different listener port.
+It's easy to do this in one "instance" of this cadent where one creates a "loop back" to itself, but on a different listener port.

      InLine(port 8125) -> Splitter -> [PreReg/Filter] -> Backend -> Hasher -> OutPool (port 8126)